 Like Drive (2011), another neo-noir masterpiece set in Los Angeles, Nightcrawler tackles disturbing themes with a darkly funny undertone.
 You can’t help but laugh at the absurdity of it all, and it’s strangely satisfying to watch Gyllenhaal sink his teeth into such perversion.
 Similar to Ryan Gosling in Drive, Gyllenhaal plays a dangerous sociopath with a wry charm, a man who smiles at you seconds before he snaps your neck.

-I can’t claim to settle centuries of debate, but there’s still this to consider: Our neoliberal system promotes an every-man-for-himself social code.
+I can’t claim to settle centuries of complex debate, but there’s also this to consider: Our neoliberal system promotes an every-man-for-himself social code.
 When so many people struggle to survive, we shouldn’t be surprised when all hell breaks loose.

 The article has been modified from a previous version published in PopMatters.